sf-wdi-31/express-dynamic-routes/readme.md

 #### Check for Understanding

 <details><summary>What URL would you visit to see the results of the route above?
-How can you make the site say thank you with your name?</summary>
+Can you make the site say thank you with your name?</summary>

 Reset your server and go to [localhost:3000/thank?name=jane](localhost:3000/thank?name=jane), but use your name instead if it's not Jane!
 </details>

+### Independent Practice: Calculator App

+1. Create a `/multiply` route that uses query parameters `x` and `y` to multiple two numbers and send the result back: `"10 is the result"`.

+2. Create an `/add` route, similar to above.

 ### Choosing Parameter Types